Ms. Hayden’s representative matters include:

 - Defeated class certification in mortgage servicing case alleging ECOA and state unfair competition law violations arising out of untimely responses to HAMP loan modification applications.

-- Prevailed on Rule 12(b)(6) motion to strike class claims arising out of mortgage servicing violations.
+- Prevailed on motion to strike class claims arising out of alleged mortgage servicing violations.

-- Secured dismissals of fair lending cases pending before the Massachusetts Commission Against Discrimination.
+- Secured dismissals of multiple fair lending cases pending before the Massachusetts Commission Against Discrimination.

-- Led successful defense of numerous litigation matters against banks arising out of mortgage servicing and origination matters throughout New England and other states.
+- Led successful defense of numerous lawsuits against banks arising out of alleged mortgage servicing and origination violations throughout New England and other states.

-Ms. Hayden is a member of multiple national and local bar associations, including the American Bar Association.
-There she works as a Young Lawyers Liaison between the ABA’s Consumer Financial Services Committee and the Diversity + Inclusion Committee.
+Ms. Hayden is an active member of multiple national and local bar associations, including the American Bar Association.
+There she works as a Young Lawyers Liaison between the ABA’s Consumer Financial Services Committee and the Diversity, Equity + Inclusion.

-Locally, Ms. Hayden serves on the Steering Committee of the Boston Bar Association’s Financial Services Section, acting as a liaison with the New Lawyers Section.
-She also serves on the Steering Committee of the BBA’s Multidistrict Litigation & Class Actions Section.
+Locally, Ms. Hayden is a co-chair of the Boston Bar Association’s Senior Associates Section and serves on the Steering Committee of the BBA’s Multidistrict Litigation & Class Actions Section.
+She previously acted as a liaison between the BBA’s Financial Services Section and the New Lawyers Section.

-In addition, Ms. Hayden is a member of Goodwin’s Women’s Initiative and Attorney Liaison Committee.
-The Women’s Initiative supports and advances the development and leadership of Goodwin’s women attorneys, while the ALC fosters communication between partners and associates and works to implement associate ideas at Goodwin.
+In addition, Ms. Hayden is a member of Goodwin’s Women’s Initiative, which supports and advances the development and leadership of Goodwin’s women attorneys, and the Attorney Engagement Committee, which seeks to enhance attorneys’ experiences at the firm.

 While in law school, Ms. Hayden interned at the U.S. House of Representatives Committee on Financial Services.
 She also worked as a student attorney for Washington College of Law’s Federal Tax Clinic, where she counseled and represented clients in controversies before the I.R.S. and U.S. Tax Court.
 Prior to joining Goodwin, she clerked for the Honorable Kathleen E. Coffey at the West Roxbury Division of the Boston Municipal Court Department.